 For the most part, these three terms are interchangeable.
 They all refer to the process of speaking to a mental health professional to improve your life by addressing your social, emotional, and mental needs.
 “Therapy” is just a shortened version of “psychotherapy.”
 You can consider “counseling” as a professional relationship, while psychotherapy is the process that takes place within the relationship.
 All that being said, there’s no real difference worth dwelling on.

-What is a Licensed Marriage and Family Therapist (LMFT) or an Registered Associate Marriage and Family Therapist (AMFT)?
+What is a Licensed Marriage and Family Therapist (LMFT) or a Registered Associate Marriage and Family Therapist (AMFT)?

-My Registered Associate Marriage and Family Therapist number with the California Board of Behavioral Sciences is 101408.
+I am a Licensed Marriage and Family Therapist.
+My LMFT number with the California Board of Behavioral Sciences is 119841.

 What is a Licensed Professional Clinical Counselor (LPCC) or Registered Associate Professional Clinical Counselor (APCC)?